redfox58/tonyxu.io/docs/posts/2018/technologies-learned-as-a-software-engineer/README.md

 ---
-title: "Technologies Learned as a Software Engineer"
+title: Technologies Learned as a Software Engineer
 date: 2018-12-06
-description: "As a software engineer, I'm always excited in learning various new technologies.
-In this blog, I'll keep a list of technology subjects I have already started learning or plan to learn in my life as a software engineer."
+description: As a software engineer, I'm always excited in learning various new technologies.
+In this blog, I'll keep a list of technology subjects I have already started learning or plan to learn in my life as a software engineer.
-lang: 'en-US'
+lang: en-US
+type: post
 ---

 # Technologies Learned as a Software Engineer